personium/template-app-cell/doc/HowToDeploy.md

         1. Click the Register button.
         The following is the expected result.
         ![Service path registered](ServiceConfigurationDialog02.png)
+        1. Repeat the same procedures to assign the Service path for the followings.
+            1. start_oauth2 -> start_oauth2.js
+            1. receive_redirect -> receive_redirect.js
         1. Close the dialog

     1. Verify the configuration.